ovieokeh/solana_trader/README.md

 - The wallet sold 7.53M `croc *` at 14 Oct, 15:35 at the price of `$0.03943` per `croc *`
 - The wallet made a profit of approximately `$43,000` in 2 days and 14 hours

-If you see a wallet consistently making trades like this, add it to your Cielo tracker.

-- If the wallet has a good history of getting in early and getting out at the right time, add it to your Cielo tracker (Make sure the tracker is active and linked to your Telegram account)
+This is a bit tedious but it's worth it in the long run.
+You only need a few wallets to make a lot of money.
+The only downside is that insiders tend to change wallets frequently so you need to keep an eye on them.

 Tip:
 Look at the activity history, the price at which they bought the token, the price at which they sold the token, and the time it took them to make the trade.
 If they consistently make good trades, add them to your Cielo tracker.

-This is a bit tedious but it's worth it in the long run.
-You only need a few wallets to make a lot of money.
-The only downside is that insiders tend to change wallets frequently so you need to keep an eye on them.

 ### Step 5: Run the project